omerwe/polyfun/README.md

 This is done in two stages:

 #### 1. Create a munged summary statistics file in a PolyFun-friendly [parquet](https://parquet.apache.org) format.
 To do this, use the script `munge_polyfun_sumstats.py`, which takes an input summary statistics file and creates a munged output file.
-The script tries to be flexible and accomodate multiple file formats and column names.
-It generally requires only a sample size parameter (n) and a whitespace-delimited input file with SNP rsids, chromosome and basepair info, and either a p-value, an effect size estimate and its standard error, a Z-score or a p-value.
+The script tries to be flexible and accommodate multiple file formats and column names.
+It generally requires only a sample size parameter (n) and a whitespace-delimited input file with SNP rsids, chromosome and base pair info, and either a p-value, an effect size estimate and its standard error, a Z-score or a p-value.

 Here is a usage example:
 ```